DougyShy/README-generator/README.md

 ## Usage

-This project will allow the user to input specific information about their own project which will then create a templated professional README.md file
+This project will allow the user to input specific information about their own project which will then create a templated professional README.md file+

+Here is a short walkthrough video on YouTube: https://youtu.be/VzjbJiCz9Fc

 ## License